AUTHOR GUIDELINES

 4. IJRCS follows the blind review process, so the manuscript and the review process should remain confidential during and after the review process.

-5. Review of a manuscript should be fair, just, critical, honest and should not be influenced by the origin or the geographical location of the manuscript, the religious, political, cultural viewpoint, gender, race, ethnicity, or citizenry of the author.
+5. Review of a manuscript should be fair, just, critical, and honest and should not be influenced by the origin or the geographical location of the manuscript, the religious, political, cultural viewpoint, gender, race, ethnicity, or citizenry of the author.

 6. Reviewers should only accept manuscript(s) that they are confident of and willing to dedicate appropriate time to review.
 However, your prompt submission of review is our wish.